 Traditional Sardinian handwoven textiles are uniquely beautiful in their design and creation.
 The artistry and the intrinsic quality of the handmade are apparent.
-Your appreciation grows when you understand how the weavings are created.
+The textiles carry the anima, or spirt, of the weaver and the island.

 Whether it’s done in the home or studio, handweaving is demanding and time-intensive.
 It requires patience, engineering skill, and physical strength.
 Weaving involves many steps, and progress is slow.
 The weavings are made with care, attention, and respect for the old ways.
-The results — rugs, tablecloths, bedspreads, pillow shams, bags, and more — are unparalleled.
+The results — rugs, wall hangings, tablecloths, bedspreads, pillow shams, bags, and more — are unparalleled.

 A weaver making a bedspread on a medium-sized loom counts and hand-threads 4800 warp threads, tens of thousands of pibiones, and hundreds of thousands of warp and weft fiber passages — all counted and tracked by hand, eye, and graph paper.

 Looms operate on a system of levers and pulleys which must be perfectly assembled, balanced, and aligned.
 A weaving can be wrecked by one thread out of sequence, a warp that is a sixteenth of an inch off level, or pulleys that are a tad too tight or too loose.